Linkurious/documentation-resources/Customer Support Procedures/LKE-v4.0-migration.md

 ***Remediation steps:***

-We recommend to regenerate the problematic certificates with new one following the latest security standards.
+We stringly suggest to regenerate the problematic certificates with new one that matches modern security standards (e.g. don't use MD5 for key hashing), see requirement [here][8].

 If this is not possible in the short term and you need a **temporary** fix to this problem, you can follow the below steps to allow Linkurious Enterprise accepting old certificates:
 - [Stop Linkurious Enterprise][1]